-On behalf of the board of Directors (the "Board"), I am pleased to announce the Group's first annual results since the listing of the shares of the Company on the GEM of the Stock Exchange for the year ended 31 December 2017.
+On behalf of the board of Directors (the "Board"), I am pleased to announce the Group's annual results for the year ended 31 December 2018.

-During the year, the Company successfully listed its shares on the GEM of the Stock Exchange by way of share offer in December 2017 (the "Listing").
-The successful Listing represented recognitions and appreciations of the effort, devotion and support of our business partners, staff, senior management and shareholders since our establishment, and is also an encouragement to the Board in expanding the restaurant portfolio with the concept "Create an Original Lifestyle".
-The net proceeds of approximately HK\$24.3 million have been received from the share offer , which has also strengthened the Group's financial position for further expansion and development of its food and beverage business.
+This is the first full year after the Company has successfully listed its shares on the GEM of the Stock Exchange by way of share offer in December 2017 (the "Listing").
+We adhered to our concept "Create an Original Lifestyle" throughout the year and opened one new restaurant and relocated one restaurant, namely 10 Shanghai Restaurant ("10 Shanghai") and Ta-ke Japanese Restaurant ("Ta-ke") respectively, in the first half of 2018 according to our plan as stated in the prospectus of the Company dated 23 November 2017 (the "Prospectus").
+The net proceeds from the share offer has strengthened the Group's financial position for further expansion and development of its food and beverage business.